Best Hikes in the Smoky Mountains

 Difficulty: Moderate, 4.9 miles round-trip

-abrams falls, black bear, best hikes smoky mountains
+abrams falls, black bear, best hikes smoky mountains, best hikes in the smokies

 I saw this bear, took a photo, and quickly moved on!